Agnete Hoy: Work

 In 1952, Agnete returned to London to be with her husband Harry Bohrer where she took a job with the Royal Doulton Lambeth Studio.
 The Lambeth Studio had been in existence for over 80 years, though output had been minimal since the advent of WW2.
 In the aftermath of the 1951 Festival of Britain, managers at Doulton's had decided to revive the production of decorative wares, and under Hoy's direction, the studio would be run along similar lines to Bullers, although little of the work was ever mass-produced, except for the Coronation pieces outlined below.
 Indeed, many of Hoy's pots were probably unique, a throwback to the earliest days of the Lambeth studio (i.e. the early 1870s) where again, virtually all the output was on a one-off basis, largely produced at the artist's whims.
 Agnete brought her own style to Lambeth, principally by developing a cream stoneware base and glossy translucent glazes that resembled earthenware more than stoneware.
 Her decorative techniques varied from painted flower, bird and fruit motifs, to more geometrically decorated pieces, with incised or (rarely) slip-trailed designs.
-Pieces produced in this period either have her full signature to the base or her monogram in the form of conjoined initials AH.
+Pieces produced in this period either have her full signature on the base or her monogram in the form of conjoined initials AH.
 Identical, but unsigned pieces were the work of two assistants, recently identified as Doris Johnston and Jane Gregory by her then-senior assistant Helen Walters (later Helen Swain), who marked her own pieces with a 'kiss and dots' mark.
 According to Helen Swain, it was common for Hoy and her assistants to work in a kind of ‘pottery bee’, with Hoy showing the decoration required, and the others copying this on pre-thrown pots.
 In this way, Swain estimated that perhaps a hundred or so of each given design was produced.
 (Helen Swain died in 2019, aged 90).

 In 1953, Agnete was asked to produce a range of decorative ware to commemorate the Coronation of Queen Elizabeth II.
 Among the items she produced were a 3-handled loving cup and a tankard, produced in editions of 100 and 500 respectively; just 25 of a smaller variant of the loving cup were also produced.
-Perhaps one of her best known pieces from this period is the cat, Pushkin, which was modelled after her own cat; Alexander Pushkin.
+Perhaps one of her best-known pieces from this period is the cat, Pushkin, which was modelled after her own cat; Alexander Pushkin.
 Only 12 models were made, each with subtly differing decoration.
 A 'recreation' of the Pushkin model was produced by Doulton's in 2015 to celebrate the company's 200th anniversary.
 Finished in an allover celadon glaze, and somewhat smaller than the originals, no credit to its original designer was given.